 Community-Based Research Projects

-The Division of Community Medicine engages students and residents in community service training, in addition to conducting research projects of our own within community partnerships we have developed across the Dallas-Ft.
+The Community Medicine section of the Department of Family and Community Medicine engages students and residents in community service training, in addition to conducting research projects of our own within community partnerships we have developed across the Dallas-Ft.
 Worth Metroplex.
 Examples are below.

 Resident: Hina Rizvi, M.D.

 Research Mentors: Amer Shakil, M.D.; Nora Gimpel, M.D.

 Title: Awareness of Osteoporosis among South Asian Women

 Status: Completed (2008)